tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

 </table>{% endraw %}
 ```

 Special thanks to Peter Henderson for sharing this technique and the code.
-With this approach, you may have to figure out the right Liquid syntax to iterate through your Swagger spec, and it may take a while.
+With this approach, you may have to figure out the right Liquid syntax to iterate through your OpenAPI spec, and it may take a while.
 But this is probably the best way to single source the content.

 ## Option 3: Store content in YAML files